PaulBiod/smart-piggy-bank/README.md

 - piggybank_update_total.yaml

   IMPORTANT :
   the file relative to Home assistant automations need to be checked, cause I use a night mode, and I'm checking if night mode is ON before making announcements.
-Also, I use multinotify script to make announcements, so this has to be changed for you, but it's not a big deal.
+Also, I use multinotify script to make announcements, so this has to be changed for you, but it's not a big deal, the same for the script awtrix notifications which sends the message to my awtrix device..